-The following educational institutions are listed under Section 14 of the Regulations:
+The following educational institutions are listed under Section 16 of the Regulations:

-- Memorial University of Newfoundland;

-- College of the North Atlantic;

-- Centre for Nursing Studies;

-- Western Regional School of Nursing; and

-- a school as defined by the Schools Act, 1997.
+- Memorial University of Newfoundland; - College of the North Atlantic; - Centre for Nursing Studies, Health Care Corporation of St. John's; - Western Regional School of Nursing, Western Health Care Corporation; and - A school as defined by the Schools Act, 1997.